 Last, the Maltese Terrier is a low energy dog breed that is extremely gentle.
 This dog breed does enjoy daily walks, but it isn’t required that you do strenuous exercise with them every day.

-Brussels Griffon dogs are small, low energy, and nonshedding dogs that you’ve likely seen on various TV’s or movies.
-This dog breed is highly trainable and are extremely loyal dogs that tend to follow around their pet owners.
+Brussels Griffon dogs are small, low energy, and nonshedding dogs that you’ve likely seen on various TV shows or movies.
+This dog breed is highly trainable and is extremely loyal dogs that tend to follow around their pet owners.
 Brussels Griffon dogs seek lots of attention and cuddling time, but they don’t require heavy daily exercising.
 In addition, the Brussel Griffon dog is non-shedding and hypoallergenic which is great for pet owners who suffer from various allergies.

 Bichon-Frise’s are the definition of a low energy and hypoallergenic lap dog.
 They are extremely friendly dogs, easily trained, and can remain independent if you are gone at work during the day.
 The Bichon Frise has a signature curly white coat that consists of two layers, doesn’t shed, and is hypoallergenic.
 However, you will need to regularly groom a Bichon Frise every 6-12 weeks due to their dense undercoat.
 They also have relatively short legs and don’t need a lot of exercise outside of regular walks.
 Overall, Bichon Frise’s are a great low energy and hypoallergenic dog breed.

-Our top choice for low energy hypoallergenic dogs that don’t shed is a teacup Goldendoodle which is a hypoallergenic Golden Retreiever.
-The Goldendoodle is a Golden Retrieved mixed with a Poodle, and the teacup Goldendoodle is the smallest version of the petite or toy Goldendoodle because they are introduced with the dwarfism gene.
+Our top choice for low-energy hypoallergenic dogs that don’t shed is a teacup Goldendoodle which is a hypoallergenic Golden Retriever.
+The Goldendoodle is a Golden Retriever mixed with a Poodle, and the teacup Goldendoodle is the smallest version of the petite or toy Goldendoodle because they are introduced with the dwarfism gene.
 Often times these dogs are less than 15 pounds (6.8 kg) and are extremely loving, intelligent, and fun.
 There are also a lot of different Goldendoodle coat colors, so you can choose a cute looking dog.

 Since the Goldendoodle is mixed with a Poodle, they are considered hypoallergenic dogs.
 Some Goldendoodle Generations are more hypoallergenic than other dog generations so make sure you do your research ahead of time.
 Goldendoodles are often prone to different types of dog allergies: Top 3 Labradoodle Allergies.